bsorrentino/bsorrentino/_posts/2020-10-31-Powerapps-tips-use-toggle-to-setfocus.md

 `OnCheck` | `SetFocus( TextInput_1 )` |

 **<u>Important Note</u>**
-> In order to avoid showing toggle not use `Visible` property but rather makes its size (witdh & height) equals to 0 otherwise the trigger  `onCheck` not will be activated.
+> In order to avoid showing toggle not use `Visible` property but rather makes its size (witdh & height) equals to 0 otherwise the trigger  `OnCheck` not will be activated.

 That's all, hope this help and enjoy Powerapps

 #### Dev.
 Note - Container Control

 Lately has been released  for Canvas App a new [Container Control] (experimental feature yet), it allows more flexibility over controls grouping and could be used instead of Rectangle for Dialog.
 Take a look the the links below.

 ## References